aalfiann/multi-db-backup/readme.md

 # Multi DB Backup
-A multi db backup will upload your file backup to GDrive via Account Service.
+A multi db backup will upload your file backup to Blackblaze B2.

 ## Feature
 - ✅ 100% auto — without login and token OAuth